W1lly-Wonka/Prediction-Final-Project/README.md

 ## Cleaning and Pre-Processing

 1. Drop rows containing ID and training hours of candidates.
+2. Impute missing values using their most frequent values
-2. Encode categorical columns of data to numerical using Binary Encoder, and ordinal columns of data to numerical using Ordinal Encoder
+3. Encode categorical columns of data to numerical using Binary Encoder, and ordinal columns of data to numerical using Ordinal Encoder
-3. Scale numerical column of data using RobustScaler.
+4. Scale numerical column of data using RobustScaler.
+5. Generate polynomial and interaction features using PolynomialFeatures for numerical column of data after it's scaled
+6.
+7.
+8.